weygoldt/backup-arch/README.md

-# Arch linux system snapshots and backup
+# My arch linux system snapshots and backup setup
 A collection of useful scripts and notes I use to backup my arch-linux system as well as other data.

+**Disclaimer:** This was created for personal documentation of my setup to make my setup more reproducible.
+Do not use this as a guide.
+In addition, this is currently very messy and I will update it once I have time.

 ## System snapshots and backups
 This manual describes how to schedule hourly snapshots on the live system on the system partition and automatically backup the snapshots incrementally onto a secondary drive.